 Oval mapping is used in workshops to help surface ideas, opinions, issues, options, goals, etc. about the topic being considered.
 In a strategy workshop we may ask the participants to work on a question like “where do we want the organisation to be in 5 years, how will we get there and wat might get in the way?”.

-It allows people to gain an insight into the views of others which helps increase their understanding of the strategic issues and possible solutions.
-When used in strategy creation, it leads to the creation of a shared vision of the future of the organisation and, importantly, helps to build consensus about the way forward.
+It allows people to gain an insight into the views of others.
+This helps increase their understanding of the strategic issues and possible solutions.
+When used in strategy creation, it leads to the creation of a shared vision of the future of the organisation.
+Importantly, it also helps to build consensus about the way forward.

 As a result, OMT has been used extensively in organisations of all types and sizes to rapidly create the basic structure of their strategy model.